UN envoy says hard to hold Libya elections in December | AFP - This kiji is

 "There is still a lot to do.
 It may not be possible to respect the date of December 10," Ghassan Salame said in an interview.

-Rival Libyan leaders agreed to a Paris-brokered deal in May to hold a nationwide election by the end of the year.
+Rival Libyan leaders agreed to a Paris-brokered deal in May to hold a nationwide poll by the end of the year.

-But Salame said that the polls may not be organised before three or four months.
+But Salame said that polls may not be organised before "three or four months".

 "We can hold elections in the near future, yes.
-But certainly not now," he added in the interview on Saturday evening at the heavily fortified UN mission in Tripoli.
+But certainly not now," he added in the interview on Saturday evening at the highly fortified UN mission in Tripoli.

-Clashes between militias in suburbs of the capital have left more than 100 people dead since late August.
+Militia clashes in Tripoli's suburbs have left more than 100 people dead since late August.

 Libya remains divided between the UN-backed Government of National Accord (GNA) based in Tripoli and a rival administration in the east that enjoys support from Egypt, Russia and the United Arab Emirates.

-The GNA was set up under a 2015 UN-brokered deal that raised hopes of an easing of the chaos that followed the 2011 NATO-backed armed uprising which ousted Libyan dictator Moamer Kadhafi.
+The GNA was set up under a 2015 UN-brokered deal that raised hopes of an easing of the chaos that followed the 2011 NATO-backed revolution which ousted Libyan dictator Moamer Kadhafi.

 The Paris meeting brought together for the first time GNA head Fayez al-Sarraj and military strongman Khalifa Haftar, whose self-styled Libyan National Army dominates the country's east.